Summer’s Last Hurrah Labor Day Vacation Ideas | Visit Grand Rapids

 boutique shops grand rapids mn

 There are many places to shop in the Grand Rapids, MN area.
 Downtown by walking the boutique style shops along 1st Avenue N (Bender’s, Stained Glass, Briers Clothing, Stoke(s, MacRostie Art Center, and then the shops inside Old Central School), shops on 3rd Street Shaw Florists, Evergreen, Mississippi Diamond, Wings & Willows, Lake + Co), and the shops on 1st Avenue S (Frame Up and North in Bloom) are all great places to start.
 Then swing into the Central Square Mall and shop the many retail and vintage shops including Clara’s Cupboard & Closet.
 And then there are the home décor and vintage shops that are located all across the greater Grand Rapids, MN area.
 To name a few: 218 Style (located just a few blocks east of downtown on 4th Street), Red Willow Co. (located south of downtown east of Target), The Antique Company in Coleraine and Annabella’s in Bovey.
+For more shopping opportunities, check out the Grand Rapids Area Chamber of Commerce and the Deer River Chamber of Commerce.

 unique and fun places to eat & drink

-Craft Breweries & Wine Bar
+Craft Breweries, Wine Bar & Winery

 craft breweries Grand Rapids MN